LawrenceGao0224/AI-ML-project/README.md

 6. BLOOM
 7. BERT from Google

-[Diagram] [Workflow]
-what makes it popular and different?
+### Generative AI Workflow
+1. Data gathering
+2. Data preprocessing and cleaning
+3. Model Architecture selecting
+4. Model Implementing
+5. Model training
+6. Evaluating and Optimizing
+7. Fine-tuning and Iterate

-How can we achieve it?
-Tools: PyTorch, python ,Colab, Jupyter...
+### How can we achieve it?
+Tools: PyTorch, python ,Colab, Jupyter Notebook...
+1. PyTorch and Tensorflow
+2. Jupyter Notebook
+3. HuggingFace
+4. Pandas
+5. OpenCV
+6. Scikit-learn
+7. AWS, Terraform, GitHub

-Where can we use it?
+### Where can we use it?
-Use case (RAG-base workflow and project), prompt engineering(AI girlfriend) Algorithms
-Models - LLM (Attention is all you need)
+1. RAG
+2. Prompt engineering
+3. Fine-tuning

 ## 2. Fine-tune and model evaluation: how to fine tune and evalute
 ## 3. data preprocessing